 My undergraduate concentration (equiv. major) at Georgetown University's Edmund A. Walsh School of Foreign Service was International Economics: Finance and Commerce.
 I graduated with a BSFS and a GPA of 3.419.
 I changed schools within the university and chose this concentration after one year in the School of Business Administration, due to still wanting to learn the economic underpinnings of world events, but being more concerned with international affairs as a whole rather than just the business facet of it.

-My graduate school specialization at Troy State University (MSIR 2003) was in National Security Studies for the simple reason that I was already spending an inordinate amount of time reading books and internet newspapers and magazines about such issues.
-While deployed in the Northern Arabian Gulf and Indian Ocean in support of Operations ENDURING FREEDOM and IRAQI FREEDOM I might as well get a degree in what I was already reading about.
+My graduate school specialization at Troy State University (MSIR 2003) was in National Security Studies for the simple reason that I was already spending an inordinate amount of time reading books, Internet newspapers and magazines about such issues.
+While deployed in the Northern Arabian Gulf and Indian Ocean in support of Operations ENDURING FREEDOM and IRAQI FREEDOM, I decided I might as well get a degree in what I was already reading about.

 2. WHAT COURSES DID YOU LIKE BEST?
 LEAST?